 Advanced file management

 Let's imagine a situation where we have several data sets that are spread out in folders, and there may also be garbage in the folders (pictures with funny raccoons, text documents).
 I would like to be able to find the necessary files for later work with them.
-Julia implements only basic work with files - <https://engee.com/helpcenter/stable/ru-en/julia/base/file.html >.
+The problem is that Julia implements only basic work with files - <https://engee.com/helpcenter/stable/ru-en/julia/base/file.html >, which is clearly insufficient for such a task.

-In this post, I will make a smarter tool for working with files.
+In this post, I will make a smarter tool for working with files using a data structure known as a tree.

-We won't go into the details of how the file system works - we don't need it.
-It is enough to observe that the structure of directories and files strikingly resembles a tree.
-Trees are a special kind of graphs.
-In such a graph, all nodes except the "root" have one parent.:
+Let's observe that the structure of directories and files is strikingly similar to a tree.
+Trees in programming are a data structure that describes a special kind of graphs.
+In such graphs, all nodes except the "root" have one parent.:

 Optimal algorithms for graph traversal and graph modification are known for such graphs, and they are often already implemented.
-My idea is as follows: I will represent the contents of the folder as a tree, each node of the tree is a file or folder.
-I will keep the path, name, extension, date and time of creation and modification, as well as the folder attribute separately.
-And in order to organize a tree structure, I will store the "descendants" of this node.:
+My idea is as follows: to represent the contents of a folder and its subfolders as a tree, each node of which will be a file or folder.
+Each node will store separately the path, name, extension, date and time of creation and modification, as well as the folder attribute.
+And in order to organize the tree structure, I will store the "descendants" of this node.:

 using Dates